 Manchester police killed in the line of duty

-In September of the same year these two men were being transferred from prison to the court for trial when the prison van in which they were travelling was ambushed.
+In September of the same year, these two men were being transferred from prison to the court for trial when the prison van in which they were traveling was ambushed.
 Although it was accompanied by 12 mounted police the ambushers, numbering 40 men, were able to set Kelly and Deasy free.
 In the process of this operation, Police Sergeant Brett, who was in the van, refused to hand over the prisoners and was shot in the eye and killed.
 The mounted police fled the scene.
 Sergeant Brett was the first policeman in Manchester to be killed on duty.